Opencontour/Opencontour_mousum/docs/Project Window.md

   ![Image](/image/Volumeteric summary_2.jpg)

-**Bench**: The Bench option makes use of elevation (z), but does not provide information about the initial cut fill num or pn.
+**Bench**: The Bench option makes use of elevation (z) but does not provide information about the initial cut fill num or pn.

   ![Image](/image/Volumeteric summary_3.jpg)

 ##### Display > Contour By PM

-This function can be used after a schedule run for a project with pits.
+This function can be used to populate the baseResult layer with period map contours after a schedule is run.

 1. Click **Display > Contour By PM**.
 The Contour By Period Mined window appears.